nodejs/node/doc/contributing/recognizing-contributors.md

 that they are speaking at the event be amplified by the Node.js accounts by making a request in the #nodejs-social channel in the OpenJS Foundation slack.
-We trust that collaborators will only request amplification when they believe the event is revelant to a Node.js audience and the content of the post is in line wit the norms of the project.
+We trust that collaborators will only request amplification when they believe the event is revelant to the Node.js community and the content of the post is in line wit the norms of the project.

 ## Bi-monthly contributor spotlight